cldf/cldf/examples/wals/README.md

 Notes
 -----

-- The data file explicitely declares the [csv dialect](https://github.com/glottobank/cldf/blob/master/examples/wals/wals-chapter-1.csv-metadata.json#L2-L6).
+- The metadata file explicitely declares the [csv dialect](https://github.com/glottobank/cldf/blob/master/examples/wals/wals-chapter-1.csv-metadata.json#L2-L6) and the [CLDF version](https://github.com/glottobank/cldf/blob/master/examples/wals/wals-chapter-1.csv-metadata.json#L12).
 - [Information about publisher, license, etc. is specified](https://github.com/glottobank/cldf/blob/master/examples/wals/wals-chapter-1.csv-metadata.json#L7-L16) using the [Dublin Core](http://dublincore.org/documents/2012/06/14/dcmi-terms/?v=terms) and [DCAT](https://www.w3.org/TR/vocab-dcat/) vocabularies.
 - While the core data file does only list local identifiers for datapoints, languages and features, the [metadata specifies how to expand these to full URLs](https://github.com/glottobank/cldf/blob/master/examples/wals/wals-chapter-1.csv-metadata.json#L24).
 - [Putting together the `Source` values] in the script highlights the price to pay for a format that specifies intra-cell markup: Creators of data must take care to adhere to the spec, without much help by tools.